I'm looking for gardening tips for beginners. How do you know what to grow?

 and use BIG pots and the kind with drain holes, with matching saucers underneath for a better look.
 Getting those things that roll around is helpful for some patio gardens, to help them get the light as the season changes.

-take long skewers and poke air holes through out dirt weekly, and add in some substance to soften up dirt, like compost, I've forgotten what I used, it looked like tiny white balls.
+It is challenging to prevent the soil from all getting too compacted in planters, take long skewers and poke air holes through out dirt weekly, and add in some substance to soften up dirt, like compost, I've forgotten what I used, it looked like tiny white balls.

 and do place broken pottery or rocks in bottom of planters to help increase drainage.